facebookresearch/InferSent/README.md

 If your sentences are not tokenized, the *tokenize* option (default: True) will use *NLTK 3* to preprocess it.

-4) Encode your sentences :
+4) Encode your sentences:
 ```python
 infersent.encode(sentences, tokenize=True)
 ```
 This will output an numpy array with *n* vectors of dimension **4096** (dimension of the infersent embeddings), which are our general-purpose sentence embeddings.

-5) Visualize the value that infersent attributes to each word (~hidden state h_t of the BiLSTM) :
+5) Visualize the value that infersent attributes to each word:
 ```python
 infersent.visualize('A man plays an instrument.', tokenize=True)
 ```